waqarabbas123/Shepley-Demo-Website/README.md

-In this repository i will make a simple webiste of bootstrap usin ghtml and css.
+In this repository i will make a simple webiste of bootstrap using html and css.